MicrosoftDocs/cpp-docs/docs/mfc/mfc-internet-programming-basics.md

 ## <a name="_core_web_sites_for_more_information"></a> Websites for more information

-For more information about Microsoft Internet technology, see [Microsoft Docs](https://docs.microsoft.com/).
+For more information about Microsoft Internet technology, see [Networking and Internet](/windows/win32/networking).

 The [World Wide Web Consortium (W3C)](https://go.microsoft.com/fwlink/p/?linkid=37125) publishes specifications for HTML, HTTP, CGI, and other World Wide Web technologies.